Overview

 - Reasonable file size (under 5MB)

-- Appears on proposals when agent is selected
+- Appears on Journeys when agent is selected

-- Shows on itineraries for that agency’s bookings
+- Shows on confirmed Journeys for that agency’s bookings

 - Can be co-branded (both logos) or white-label (agency only)